wp-plugins/easy-fancybox/readme.txt

 == Changelog ==

-TODO: optional remove scripts on certain pages
+TODO PRO: optional remove scripts on certain pages
 TODO: optional disable for small sceen sizes
 TODO: move all script to footer and make that optional too for theme compat
 TODO: make jQuery inclusion optional